-What is Bing Ads Editor?
+What is Microsoft Bing Ads Editor?

-Bing Ads Editor is a tool that allows you to perform a lot of work in Bing Ads through bulk applications.
+Bing Ads Editor is a PPC tool that allows you to perform a lot of work in Bing Ads through bulk applications.
 Instead of spending manual hours in the UI making bid changes, adding keywords, changing settings, and more, you just make everything in bulk and just post the changes.
 This process allows you to cut down on the manual work that is needed to keep your advertising at top-notch and will limit the amount of human error that comes with many steps.

-Is Bing Ads Editor Free?
+Is Microsoft Advertising Editor Free?

 Yes, you just have to download it here.
 Once completed, you have to add the verification to this

 There are so many things that you can do in Editor.
 Some of the things that I am going to show are how to get started each time with the editor.
 How to upload campaigns, ad groups, keywords, and ad copy into the platform.
 Next, I am going to show how to add website exclusions in bulk to all of your ad groups if you opt into the syndicated network.
 I’m also going to show how to add negative keywords into all of your campaigns and finally going to explain how to look at statistics right in the tool.

 Anytime you make changes in the UI and then come to the editor next, you have to sync the changes to the platform to continue.
 If you do not do that, then you will be working on whatever the last version of Editor posted which means your data and changes did not carry over.
 To not have this problem, you should get in the habit of always going to the get changes tab and either choosing basic, more data, or full account